AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

 product-area: reporting
 navigation-topic: reporting-elements
 title: Share a filter, view, or grouping
-description: (NOTE: CONSIDER SPLITTING THIS in three articles for each reporting element?)
+description: "(NOTE: CONSIDER SPLITTING THIS in three articles for each reporting element?)"
 ---

 # Share a filter, view, or grouping